codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 For an enlightening discussion of user defined types please read [this](http://www2.lib.uchicago.edu/keith/ocaml-class/userdefined.html).

-The `option` type in OCaml is predefined like this:.
+The `option` type in OCaml is predefined like this:

 ```ocaml
 type 'a option = Some of 'a | None